ranahamzaintisar1995/CareerFoundary/README.md

 | 2020-01-01 | 17.739562 | 7231.81 | 7150.00 | 32.994884 | 88 |
 | 2020-01-02 | 82.482764 | 7184.86 | 6922.98  | 327.606155 | 649 |
 | 2020-01-03 | 149.543404 | 7389.02 | 6871.93 | 353.685560 | 544 |

+## Deliverable 2
+Since the data was static and pretty much a small, so it doesnot require to be delployed as a live stream would have been.
+The simplest way to dpeloy is using Apache Airflow, since the progress can be monitored whether the job ran or failed at any point.
+It can also be easily defined how many times the code needs to be ran, in our case the code needs to be executed simply once.